A Fraction of the Whole: Caroline Potts

-A childhood love of both Martin and Terry and the daughter of the richest man in the town where they grew up.
-She leaves to travel the world, returning for her father when he is blinded in an explosion caused by Terry but eventually reappears, marrying Martin when they are both middle-aged.
+She is a childhood love of both Martin and Terry and the daughter of the richest man in the town where they grew up.
+She leaves to travel the world, returning for her father when he is blinded in an explosion caused by Terry.
+She eventually reappears, marrying Martin when they are both middle-aged.

 Astrid

-Jasper's mother, accidentally impregnated by Martin after a chance meeting on New Year's.
+Jasper's mother was accidentally impregnated by Martin after they had a chance meeting on New Year's.
 Though Martin initially loves her, he becomes more and more exasperated with her as she sinks into depression during pregnancy.
 Jasper has never met her.

 Eddie

-A longtime friend of Martin's who met him in Paris.
+A longtime friend of Martin's; they met in Paris.
 Jasper is suspicious of Eddie, as he takes long, unexplained vacations, constantly lends Martin money, and is always taking pictures of them.
 Eddie is trained as a doctor and dreams of returning to his home in Thailand to start a practice.

 Anouk

-A beautiful woman whom Martin hires as a housekeeper after catching her keying his car.
+She is a beautiful woman whom Martin hires as a housekeeper after catching her keying his car.
 Her attempts to point out Martin's flaws lead to his psychological breakdown, but she becomes a voice of sanity who stays on to help the Dean family.
 She is constantly in the middle of a nasty breakup and is versed in meditation.

 Harry West

-A hardened criminal residing in the prison that overlooks Martin and Terry's hometown.
-Harry is hired by Martin to act as a mentor for Terry's fledgling criminal operation.
-As Harry's sanity deteriorates, Martin becomes his only confidante, and Harry asks him for help in publishing his vision, a textbook for criminals.
+This hardened criminal resides in the prison that overlooks Martin and Terry's hometown.
+Martin hires Harry to act as a mentor for Terry's fledgling criminal operation.
+As Harry's sanity deteriorates, Martin becomes his only confidante.
+Harry asks him for help in publishing his vision, a textbook for criminals.

 Martin's parents

-Never named in the book.
-Martin and Terry's mother is a Jewish immigrant who arrived in Australia by way of Shanghai after Martin's father is shot.
-Their mother is devoted to both sons.
-Terry's father is an alcoholic who took his wife to a small town in New South Wales when he found work building a prison.
+The couple are never named in the book.
+Martin and Terry's mother is a Jewish immigrant who migrated to Australia by way of Shanghai after the end of World War II.
+It had been a center of many European Jewish refugees.
+She loses Martin's father when he is shot.

+Later she remarries again and has a second son, Terry Dean.
+She is devoted to both sons.
+Terry's father is an alcoholic who moved with his wife to a small town in New South Wales when he found work building a prison.
 He blames Martin for sending Terry down the wrong path in life, and has an uneasy relationship with Martin.

 Plot

 A Fraction of the Whole uses a multi-perspective narrative, often going back in time to show Martin's perspective on events before returning to Jasper's story in the present.
-The framing narrative of the novel is written from the perspective of Jasper, writing secretly from the prison cell he is incarcerated in for an initially undisclosed crime.
+The framing narrative of the novel is written from the perspective of Jasper, writing secretly from the prison cell where he is incarcerated for an initially undisclosed crime.